 A description of our development approach and sofware architecture can be found here.
 The challenges we faced in developing the Knowledge Base and Web Application, our development methodology, and our methods are described in the article Creating a Knowledge Base to research the history of UK Museums through Rapid Application Development, in the ACM Journal on Computing and Cultural Heritage.

-The source data for the Knowledge Base is downloadable from the Data section of this website, in the form of an RDF/XML file.
+The source data for the Knowledge Base is downloadable from the Data section of this website.

 The Web Application source code is downloadable here and is available for free use under the GNU General Public License (GPL).
 This allows users to run, examine, share and modify the software so long as any modifications acknowledge the original authors and are distributed also under the GPL license.
 The statistical computations that underpin the numbers of museums shown in each of the graphs under the Visualise tab are described here.